Stimulus control: Matching to sample

 The matching-to-sample procedure has been used to study a very wide range of problems.
 Of particular note is the "delayed matching to sample" variation, which has often been used to study short-term memory in animals.
 In this variation, the subject is exposed to the sample stimulus, and then the sample is removed and a time interval, the "delay", elapses before the choice stimuli appear.
 To make a correct choice the subject has to retain information about the sample across the delay.
 The length of the delay, the nature of the stimuli, events during the delay, and many other factors have been found to influence performance on this task.

 Cannabinoids

-Psychoactive cannabinoids from the Cannabis plant (phytocannabinoids), from the body (endocannabinoids), and from the research lab (synthetic cannabinoids) produce their discriminative stimulus effects by stimulation of CB1 receptors in the brain.
+Psychoactive cannabinoids produce discriminative stimulus effects by stimulation of CB1 receptors in the brain.